smartfile/client-php/README.rst

 OAuth Authentication
 --------------------

+This section is currently under construction and may not work as expected.

 Authentication using OAuth authentication is bit more complicated, as it involves tokens and secrets.

 sample PHP code::